hoakin28/vaultctl/README.md

 - Create new policies
 - Load new policies from file

-The binary works out of the box, it only needs --url (Vault's URL with port, Example: https://localhost:8200/, --token (it needs root token or one with enough privileges to traverse Vault's tree), alternatively there's a configuration file, read from /etc/vaulty.conf
+The binary works out of the box, it only needs --url (Vault's URL with port, Example: https://localhost:8200/, --token (it needs root token or one with enough privileges to traverse Vault's tree), alternatively there's a configuration file, read from /etc/vaultctl.conf

-vaulty.conf
+vaultctl.conf

 \[client\]
 host = https://localhost:8200/